Let the Beat Go On

-"Let the Beat Go On" is a song recorded by the Sweden-based musician and producer Dr. Alban.
-It was released in August 1994 as the third single from his third studio album, Look Who's Talking (1994).
+"Let the Beat Go On" is a song recorded by Swedish musician and producer Dr. Alban.
+It was released by Cheiron in August 1994 as the third single from Alban's third studio album, Look Who's Talking (1994).
 The song is written and produced by Alban with Kristian Lundin and John Amatiello, and the chorus is sung by Swedish singers Nana Hedin and Jessica Folcker.
-This Eurodance song charted in many European countries, peaking at number-one in Spain, number three in Finland and number nine in Belgium.
+It charted in many European countries, peaking at number-one in Spain, number three in Finland and number nine in Belgium.
+Jonathan Bate directed the accompanying music video.

 Critical reception

-Larry Flick from Billboard wrote that Dr. Alban "should easily match the success of the previous "Away From Home" with this jaunty ditty, which combines elements of pop/rave, hi-NRG, and electro-trance.
+Larry Flick from Billboard magazine wrote that Dr. Alban "should easily match the success of the previous 'Away from Home' with this jaunty ditty, which combines elements of pop/rave, hi-NRG, and electro-trance.
 His tense vocal snaps over a twinkling array of keyboards that will remind some of vintage Giorgio Moroder.
 Behind the frenzied vocal/synth action is a giddy pop chorus that never leaves the brain after the first spin.
 Those who like to hang onto the cutting edge will probably prefer the riotous Jungle Speed mix.
-A gem from the set "Look Who's Talking"."
+A gem from the set Look Who's Talking."
 Pan-European magazine Music & Media noted, "Probably the doctor's most one-dimensional Euro effort ever, he'll get automatic daytime airplay anyway because of the simple, unavoidable melody."

 Chart performance

-"Let the Beat Go On" went on to become a major hit in many European countries, although it didn't reach the same level of success as "It's My Life", "Sing Hallelujah" and "Look Who's Talking".
-It peaked at number-one in Spain, and also managed to climb into the Top 10 in Finland and Belgium.
-Additionally, the single was a Top 20 hit in France, Germany, the Netherlands and Sweden, as well as on the Eurochart Hot 100.
-Outside Europe, "Let the Beat Go On" reached number eight on the RPM Dance/Urban chart in Canada, number 12 in Israel and number 186 in Australia.
+"Let the Beat Go On" enjoyed moderate success in many European countries, although it didn't reach the same level of success as "It's My Life", "Sing Hallelujah" and "Look Who's Talking".
+The song peaked at number-one in Spain, where it spent one week atop the Spanish singles chart and further two weeks as number two.
+It also entered the top 10 in Finland (3) and Belgium (9).

+Additionally, the single was a top-20 hit in France (12), Germany (18), the Netherlands (19) and Sweden (17), as well as on the Eurochart Hot 100, where it reached number 19.
+On the European Dance Radio Chart, it almost peaked atop, reaching number two, becoming the second most-played dance song on European radio that week.
+Outside Europe, "Let the Beat Go On" peaked at number eight on the RPM Dance/Urban chart in Canada, number 12 in Israel and number 186 in Australia.